FContatto/fcontatto.github.io/_posts/2023-09-23-hidden-markov-model.md

 ### Baum-Welch algorithm

 The goal is to maximise the expected log-likelihood iteratively as described by the steps below.
-Let $\theta$ represent the model parameters (transition, emission and initial state probabilities) and let $f_\theta$ represent the density function according to these parameters.
+Let $\theta$ represent the model parameters (transition, emission and initial state probabilities), and let $f_\theta$ and $\mathbb{P}_\theta$ denote the density and mass functions according to these parameters, respectively.
 The EM algorithm follows the steps

 >1.
 Guess some initial value $\theta_0$ for $\theta$
 >2.
 E-step: calculate